apache/cassandra/doc/source/configuration/cassandra_config_file.rst

 ``native_transport_port``
 -------------------------
-port for the CQL native transport to listen for clients on For security reasons, you should not expose this port to the internet.
+Port for the CQL native transport to listen for clients on For security reasons, you should not expose this port to the internet.
 Firewall it if needed.

 *Default Value:* 9042